My first album, The Separate Ones, is complete at last. What a joy. What a relief!

 The first four pieces to be written for the album were composed and recorded – literally – one per year, from 2006 to 2009.
 By this time, the project had gathered sufficient momentum, and its two longest pieces were both completed in 2010.
 The crazy circumstances around our move from Toronto to Chicago in 2011, and a busy year of playing live throughout 2012, delayed completion of the final bits of recording to November 2012.

 Back to 2009 briefly.
 It was early in this year when I decided to search for a simpatico record label, thinking I need not necessarily self-release.
 On MySpace, I made contact with Geoff Small, who was working with a label which looked like a good fit.
-Unfortunately, that came to change, but another label emerged which was a good fit: John Koch-Northrup’s Relaxed Machinery, with which I’m thrilled to be working.
-The point is, Geoff’s encouragement was absolutely critical in my getting connected to a label at all, so major thanks, Geoff (and John)!
+Unfortunately, that came to change, but another label emerged which was a good fit: John Koch-Northrup’s Relaxed Machinery.
+While I’ve ended up self-releasing after all (first out of necessity, now by choice), Geoff and John’s encouragement to this fledgling was of major importance.

 The Separate Ones is a set of reflections on attachment, separation and loss.
 By the time the first two pieces had been composed (Radha’s Tears and First Day Apart), the album’s title and theme, and these pieces’ respective closing and opening positions, were all clear.
 In retrospect, it was also clear at that point that guitar composition is the core of whatever the eyes cast down sound is – though I had a lot of fun trying other approaches, and expect to continue doing so.